Library staff circa 1893

 We have successfully pursued this ambition, offering services and programs to increasing numbers of Victorians.
 Visitors to the Swanston Street building now number more than 1.5 million annually, and visits to our websites have reached close to six million.

-From November 2012 to November 2013 the Library is celebrating the 100th anniversary of its domed La Trobe Reading Room.
-There will be a range of exhibitions, events and activities, as well as opportunities for the public to share their stories about the dome via the Library's Dome Centenary website.
-Visit the website to find out more about the celebrations and how you can participate.
+From November 2012 to November 2013 the Library celebrated the 100th anniversary of its domed La Trobe Reading Room.
+There was a range of exhibitions, events and activities, as well as opportunities for the public to share their stories about the dome via the Library's Dome Centenary website.
+Visit the website to find out more about the celebrations and read the many stories from the community recounting their memories of the Library and the dome.